Boston's festive Christmas tree lighting ceremonies start in late November, and by early December, the city sparkles

 Faneuil Marketplace: Giant Christmas Trees and Blink!
 Light Show

-Wednesday, November 29 - Outdoor festivities begin at 2pm at the "Big Tree" in the Marketplace Center.
+Wednesday, November 28 - Outdoor festivities begin at 2pm at the "Big Tree" in the Marketplace Center.
 Look for carolers and other performances all afternoon, with the Tree Lighting ceremony and entertainment beginning at 7pm.
-Lights go on at about 8pm. (times to be confirmed)
+Lights go on at about 8pm.

 The music-light show Blink! will start at 4:30 and run every hour on the half-hour through January 1 from 4:30pm-9:30pm daily - More about Blink

 More to do nearby: Get all your holiday shopping done and enjoy the holiday performers at Faneuil Marketplace.
 Relax at one of the historic taverns along nearby Union Street.